 Heawode History, Family Crest & Coats of Arms

-When the ancestors of the Heawode family arrived in England following the Norman Conquest of 1066, they brought their name with them.
-It is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The many generations and branches of the Heawode family can all place the origins of their surname with the ancient Anglo-Saxon culture.
+Their name reveals that an early member worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."